Trishmcc/Synthesised_Dataset/README.md

 # How to run this repository

-git clone git@github.com:Trishmcc/Programming-for-Data-Analysis.git
+git clone git@github.com:Trishmcc/Synthesised_Dataset.git
- cd Programming-for-Data-Analysis
+ cd Synthesised_Dataset
  jupyter lab

 For running this notebook file you must have Jupyter Lab installed on your computer.